GPT-4V with Emotion: A Zero-shot Benchmark for Generalized Emotion Recognition: Introduction

 \section{Introduction}

-Multimodal emotion understanding has attracted increasing attention from researchers due to its diverse applications.
-This task aims to integrate multimodal information (i.e., image, video, audio and text) to understand emotions.
+Emotion has attracted increasing attention from researchers due to its importance in human-computer interaction.
+Current research on emotion recognition primarily centers on two aspects: one aims to identify the emotions evoked by stimuli, essentially predicting how viewers might feel after seeing these stimuli \cite{you2017visual}; the other aims to analyze the emotions conveyed by humans in various ways \cite{lian2022smin}.
+We collectively refer to these tasks as ``Generalized Emotion Recognition (GER)''.

+Emotions are associated with lexical, visual, and acoustic information.
+Among them, visual information (such as colorfulness, brightness, facial expression, human action, etc) contains rich emotion-related content \cite{yang2023emoset}.
+To enhance visual understanding capabilities, researchers have proposed various algorithms and achieved noteworthy progress.
+With the development of deep learning, current research has shifted from handcrafted features to deep neural networks.
+Recently, GPT-4V has showcased impressive visual understanding capabilities across various tasks and domains.
+This leads to a question: can GPT-4V solve the GER problem to some extent?
+If so, what is the future direction following the emergence of GPT-4V?

-In September 2023, GPT-4V was integrated into ChatGPT, and a large number of user reports appeared to investigate its visual capabilities \cite{yang2023dawn, lin2023mm, zhou2023exploring, lyu2023gpt}.
-However, these tests generally select a limited number of samples for each task, offering qualitative assessments of GPT-4V's performance.
-By November, OpenAI released its API, but it was limited to 100 requests per day and was still difficult to test on benchmark datasets.
-Recently, OpenAI increased the daily limit, which allows us to systematically compare with existing methods.
+In September 2023, GPT-4V was integrated into ChatGPT, triggering a series of user reports aimed at investigating its visual capabilities \cite{yang2023dawn}.
+At that time, OpenAI had not yet released the API service, and users could only manually upload test samples to the web service.
+Due to the high manual effort required, these reports generally involved a limited number of samples per task and merely provided qualitative insights into GPT-4V.
+In November 2023, OpenAI released the API, but it was initially limited to 100 requests per day.
+It remained difficult to evaluate GPT-4V against state-of-the-art systems on benchmark datasets.
+Recently, OpenAI has increased the daily limit, allowing us to conduct more comprehensive evaluations.

-Emotions can be conveyed through multi-modalities.
-However, the current GPT-4V only supports images and text.
-For video, we can split it into multiple frames, and GPT-4V is able to capture the temporal information in these frames.
-For audio, we attempt to convert to mel-spectrograms to capture paralinguistic information.
-However, GPT-4V refuses to recognize mel-spectrograms.
-Consequently, our evaluation predominantly focuses on images, videos, and text.
+In this paper, we provide quantitative evaluation results of GPT-4V on GER tasks, covering visual sentiment analysis \cite{ortis2020survey}, tweet sentiment analysis \cite{niu2016sentiment}, micro-expression recognition \cite{li2022deep}, facial emotion recognition \cite{li2020deep}, dynamic facial emotion recognition \cite{wang2022ferv39k}, and multimodal emotion recognition \cite{lian2024merbench}.
+Figure \ref{Figure1} shows the overall results of GPT-4V.
+We also report results of random guessing (a baseline that randomly selects labels from candidate classes) and supervised systems.
+To fairly compare different methods, we conduct experiments on benchmark datasets and use the same evaluation metric.
+Overall, GPT-4V outperforms random guessing but still lags behind supervised systems.
+To figure out the reason, we further conduct a comprehensive analysis of GPT-4V's multi-faceted capabilities, including multimodal fusion, temporal modeling, robustness, stability, etc. We hope this paper can inspire subsequent researchers and shed light on tasks that GPT-4V can effectively address and those that require further exploration.
+The main contribution of this paper can be summarized as follows: